-- Generation of electrophile: Due to the presence of Lewis acid, generation of electrophile takes place.
+1. Generation of electrophile: Due to the presence of Lewis acid, generation of electrophile takes place.
 As the Lewis acid accepts the electron pair from the attacking reagent.

-As the delocalization of electron stops at sp3 hybridized carbon atom, the arenium ion is not aromatic in nature.
+As the delocalization of electron stops at an sp3 hybridized carbon atom, the arenium ion is not aromatic in nature.

-- Removal of positive charge from the carbocation intermediate: The arenium ion finally loses its proton from sp3 hybridized carbon to a Lewis base restoring the aromaticity.
+3. Removal of positive charge from the carbocation intermediate: The arenium ion finally loses its proton from sp3 hybridized carbon to a Lewis base restoring the aromaticity.

 Few examples of electrophilic aromatic substitution:

-Nitration of Benzene: Benzene reacts with nitric acid at 323-333k in presence of sulphuric acid to form nitrobenzene.
+Benzene reacts with nitric acid at 323-333k in presence of sulphuric acid to form nitrobenzene.
 This reaction is known as nitration of Benzene.

-Sulfonation of Benzene: Sulfonation of benzene is a process of heating benzene with fuming sulphuric acid (H2SO4 +SO3) to produce benzenesulfonic acid.
+Sulfonation of benzene is a process of heating benzene with fuming sulphuric acid (H2SO4 +SO3) to produce benzenesulfonic acid.
 The reaction is reversible in nature.

-Join Byju’s to witness the most innovative ways of learning.
+Join BYJU’S to witness the most innovative ways of learning.